paris-saclay-cds/ramp-board/doc/create_ramp_event.rst

         Note:

-        - test and train can be directories or files, depending on the challenge
-        - for more information on directory tree of the starting kits check `Overall directory structure
+        - for more information on directory structure of the starting kits check `Overall directory structure
           <https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/dev/workflow.html#overall-directory-structure>`_